More About Land Rover

 The 1950s saw Land Rovers advancing toward expanded power and refinement.
 New models like Series II offered increased power figures and simple exterior design, with redesigned chassis.
 This was the first time the world witnessed a diesel-fueled Rover.
 The next decade was taken care of by the Series IIA.
 The '60s Rover was gained by Leyland Motors Ltd., which is later known as British Leyland.

 In 1970, Land Rover introduced Range Rover.
-It was fitted with a powerful V8 engine and an all-aluminum structure, it was designed focusing on buyers.
+It was fitted with a powerful V8 engine and an all-aluminum structure, it was designed to focus on buyers.
 By the mid-70s, British Leyland was nationalized and later gained by British Aerospace.

-Present-day, Land Rover is ranked amongst the top manufacturers for its range of SUVs. it includes top of the line Land Rover Range Rover SV autobiography to more affordable Evoque.
+Present-day, Land Rover is ranked amongst the top manufacturers for its range of SUVs.
+It includes top of the line Land Rover Range Rover SV Autobiography to more affordable Range Rover Evoque.
 In 2013, Land Rover and Jaguar Cars were converged to shape a single organization by the Tata Motors Group.
 Now it is known as the Jaguar Land Rover Limited.

 Land Rover is investing about $5 million in the new project called "Cortex".
 Their plan is to make cars that have autonomous off-road capabilities that can explore rough terrain in every single climate condition.
 The company also showcased its plans for making a remote control system for its new Defender.
 Under this, the car can be controlled to maneuver at low speeds from outside the vehicle.
 In simple terms, Land Rover is taking serious steps towards the future by investing in autonomous driving.